 Note: The setpoint can't be changed if the actuator is stopped.
-Restart the actuator by pressing the '.' key and hold it for a second in the feedback display mode, then set the new setpoint.
+Restart the actuator then set the new setpoint.

-Network Interface

-WEB Server
+Network Interface WEB Server

 The servo controller has a built in computer with a network interface.
 The computer contains a WEB server for the purpose remote monitoring of the current control and feedback parameters.
 To access the WEB page, identify the IP address of the servo controller using the "View Config" menu option under the "Network Config" menu.
 Enter the IP address in the WEB browser URL address bar and press enter.
 And the WEB page should display something similar to the following.